 This alternative has a high likelihood of successfully identifying the factors and variables associated with sea turtle bycatch in the reef fish BLL fishery and developing a framework for future restoration efforts.
 The project is technically feasible and uses best available science, proven techniques, and established methods.
-The Open Ocean TIG reviewed the proposed project approach and methods and found them to have a high likelihood of success.
+The Open Ocean TIG reviewed the project approach and methods and found them to have a high likelihood of success.

 This alternative is not expected to cause any collateral injuries to natural resources because it focuses on data analysis and framework development activities that pose no direct or indirect risk of injury to the environment.
+3.6.2.3.5 Benefits Multiple Resources

 Future implementation of restoration methods developed under this alternative is expected to benefit multiple species of sea turtles.
-Expected benefits of the proposed project would include identification of factors and variables that influence sea turtle bycatch to guide more informed future restoration planning efforts.
+Expected benefits of the project would include identification of factors and variables that influence sea turtle bycatch to guide more informed future restoration planning efforts.